-The new Ironman Virtual Club, rolled out this week, is both slightly confusing and not confusing at all.
-There are still a handful of questions—like how Ironman plans to crack down on cheating if it’s going to hand out 70.3 Worlds slots from the virtual racing series—but for the most part, the system itself is fairly straightforward.
-Here’s what I learned from testing it.
+The new Ironman Virtual Club (Ironman VC), rolled out this week, is both slightly confusing and not confusing at all.
+There are still a handful of questions—like how officials will crack down on cheating if it’s going to hand out 70.3 Worlds slots from the virtual Ironman racing series—but for the most part, the system itself is fairly straightforward.
+Here’s what we learned from testing it.

 How Do I Sign Up for Ironman Virtual Club?